archlinux-fan/arch-install/README.md

 1. If needed, load your keymap
 2. Connect to the internet
 3. Set time
-4. Refresh the servers with pacman -Syy
+4. Refresh the servers with `pacman -Syy`
 5. Partition the disk
 6. Format the partitions
 7. Mount the partitions
-8. Install the base packages into /mnt (pacstrap /mnt base linux linux-firmware git vim intel-ucode (or amd-ucode))
+8. Install the base packages into /mnt (`pacstrap /mnt base linux linux-firmware`)
-9. Generate the FSTAB file with genfstab -U /mnt >> /mnt/etc/FSTAB
+9. Generate the FSTAB file with `genfstab -U /mnt >> /mnt/etc/FSTAB`
-10. Chroot in with arch-chroot /mnt
+10. Chroot in with `arch-chroot /mnt`
-11. Download the git repository with git clone https://gitlab.com/archlinux-fan/arch-install.git
+11. Download the git repository with `git clone https://gitlab.com/archlinux-fan/arch-install.git`
 12. Start the installation script